 If acquired some other way, such as by Looting The Room, Trap cards go into your hand and may be played on ANY player at ANY time.
-Any time, do you hear me?
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.